kadersql/Encode-Decode-Massage-Caesar-Code/readme.txt

-Encode & Decode a message in Caesar Cipher (shift) style.

-user input a message and the key number of shift
+Encode & Decode a message useing OOP in Caesar Cipher (shift) style.
+User input a message and the key number of shift

-used Java OOP for it